Page images

 PROPOSITION

-PROPOSITION X.
+PROPOSITION Χ.

-54. If one Body A, strike another Body B, which is either at Rest or moving towards the Body A, or moving from it, but with a less Velocity than that of a, then the Momenta, or Quantities of Motion, of the two Bodies, estimated in any one Direction, will be the very same after the Stroke that they were before it.
+54. If one Body A, strike another Body B, which is either at Rest or moving towards the Body A, or moving from it, but with a less Velocity than that of A, then the Momenta, or Quantities of Motion, of the two Bodies, estimated in any one Direction, will be the very same after the Stroke that they were before it.

-For, because action and re-action are always equal, and in contrary directions, whatever momentum the one body gains one way by the stroke, the other must just lose as much in the same direction; and therefore the quantity of motion in that direction, resulting from the motions of both the bodies vemains still the same as it was before the stroke.
+For, because action and re-action are always equal, and in contrary directions, whatever momentum the one body gains one way by the stroke, the other must just lose as much in the same direction; and therefore the quantity of motion in that direction, resulting from the motions of both the bodies remains still the same as it was before the stroke.

 [ocr errors]

-PROPOSITION XII.
+PROPOSITION ΧΙΙ.

-FOR, since the parts which are struck, of the elastic body, suddenly yield and give way by the force of the blow, and as suddenly restore themselves again with a force equal to the force which impressed them, by the definition of elastic bodies; the intensity of the action of that restoring force on the plane, will be equal to the force or momentum with which the body struck the plane.
+For, since the parts which are struck, of the elastic body, suddenly yield and give way by the force of the blow, and as suddenly restore themselves again with a force equal to the force which impressed them, by the definition of elastic bodies; the intensity of the action of that restoring force on the plane, will be equal to the force or momentum with which the body struck the plane.
 And, as action and re-action are equal and contrary, the plane will act with the same force on the body, and so cause it to rebound or move back again with the same velocity as it had before the stroke.

 But hard or soft bodies, being devoid of elasticity, by the definition, having no restoring force to throw them off again, they must necessarily adhere to the plane struck.

 60. Corol.
-1. The effect of the blow of the elastic body, on the plane, is double to that of the unelastic one, the velo city and mass being equal in each.
+1. The effect of the blow of the elastic body, on the plane, is double to that of the unelastic one, the velocity and mass being equal in each.

 For the force of the blow from the unelastic body is as its mass and velocity, which is only destroyed by the resistance of the plane.
 But in the elastic body, that force is not only destroyed and sustained by the plane; but another also equal to it is sustained by the plane, in consequence of the restoring force, and by virtue of which the body is thrown back again with an equal velocity.
 And therefore the intensity of the blow is doubled.

 61. Corol.
 2. Hence unelastic bodies lose, by their collision, only half the motion lost by elastic bodies; their mass and velocities being equal.
-For the latter communicate double
+For the latter communicate double the motion of the former.

 PROPOSITION

-PROPOSITION XIII.
+PROPOSITION ΧΙΙΙ.

 62. If an Elastic Body A impinge on a Firm Plane DE at the Point B, it will rebound from it in an Angle equal to that in which it struck it; or the Angle of Incidence will be equal to the Angle of Reflection; namely, the Angle ABD equal to the Angle FBE.